 Respiratory Illnesses in Children

-If you have kids or are around children on a regular basis, you are very aware of a single truth: at any moment, an illness can strike.
+If you have kids or are around children on a regular basis, you are very aware of a single truth: at any moment, illness can strike.
 Children are very susceptible to illnesses, especially at young ages, as their immune systems are not mature yet.

 Even though some of these illnesses can be prevented with vaccines or other health measures, they still are a problem for children.
-As an example, recent outbreaks of pertussis, or whopping cough, have resurfaced, making it even more important for parents to keep their children healthy and from contracting this potentially deadly illness.
+As an example, recent outbreaks of pertussis, or whooping cough, have resurfaced, making it even more important for parents to keep their children healthy and from contracting this potentially deadly illness.

 Fevers in Children